dariahervieux/dariahervieux.github.io/_posts/2019-03-18-spring-MVC-exception-handling.md

 `BasicErrorController` is wired to '/error' view by default.
 If there is no customized 'error' view in the application, in case of an exception thrown from any controller, the user lands to `/error` whitelabel page, filled with information by BasicErrorController.

+## Error page

+To sum up, Spring MVC' default error page is `/error`.
+Default controller behind `/error` endpoint is `BasicErrorController`.
+Let's look how we can customize error handling.

 ## Customizing global error handler

 `BasicErrorController` is a basic error controller rendering `ErrorAttributes`.